jetstack/cert-manager-nginx-plus-lab/README.md

 ```

 The deployment of this workload is in `pingpong.yaml`.
-In this case we request a certificate for `ping-service.default.svc.cluster.local` that is valid for 90 days, we do the same for `pong-service.default.svc.cluster.local`.
+In this case we request a certificate for `ping-service.default.svc.cluster.local`, we do the same for `pong-service.default.svc.cluster.local`.
 ```yaml
 ---
 apiVersion: cert-manager.io/v1alpha2